 Rhode Island is an at-fault insurance state.
 Under state law, the at-fault driver in an automobile accident is required to pay for third-party injuries and property damages.
 Ordinarily, these costs are covered by their insurance carrier.
-However, after an accident, the insurance company will likely raise the at-fault driver’s insurance rate.
-Since an accident could cost the at-fault driver thousands of dollars in long-term costs, they may seek to minimize the damage by misrepresenting or lying about their role in the accident.
+However, after a car accident, the insurance company will likely raise the at-fault driver’s insurance rate.
+Since a car accident could cost the at-fault driver thousands of dollars in long-term costs, they may seek to minimize the damage by misrepresenting or lying about their role in the accident.
 If you believe the at-fault driver is lying to the insurance company, your response to the dishonesty could be critical.

 Staying calm while negotiating a settlement can be difficult, especially when you know the at-fault driver is lying.
 However, it’s important to stay composed and level-headed.
 If you project confidence, you’ll be much more likely to obtain the compensation you want and deserve.
 If you lose your temper or threaten the at-fault driver or their insurance company, you may lose credibility, stall negotiations, and make mistakes that can cost you financially.
 Try to view the negotiations as a business transaction and nothing more.

 If you file a claim for insurance benefits with your own carrier or the other at-fault driver’s insurer, you will almost certainly be asked to speak to an adjuster.
 When the adjuster interviews you, tell the truth, and keep your answers as concise as possible.

 You don’t want to exaggerate the at-fault driver’s negligent actions, and you should avoid providing the adjuster with any additional, speculative information.
 Just be honest, and respond to any questions with straightforward, truthful answers.